Christian fascism

-Christian fascism is a term which is used to describe a far-right political ideology that denotes an intersection between fascism and Christianity.
-It is sometimes referred to as "Christofascism", a neologism which was coined in 1970 by the liberation theologian Dorothee Sölle.
+Christian fascism is a far-right political ideology that denotes an intersection between fascism and Christianity.

+The term "Christofascism" is a neologism which liberation theologian Dorothee Sölle coined in 1970 to designate one strand of Christian fascism.

 Interpretation of Sölle

 Tom F. Driver, the Paul Tillich Professor Emeritus at Union Theological Seminary, expressed concern "that the worship of God in Christ not divide Christian from Jew, man from woman, clergy from laity, white from black, or rich from poor".
 To him, Christianity is in constant danger of Christofascism.
 He stated that "[w]e fear christofascism, which we see as the political direction of all attempts to place Christ at the center of social life and history" and that "[m]uch of the churches' teaching about Christ has turned into something that is dictatorial in its heart and is preparing society for an American fascism".

 Christofascism "disposed or allowed Christians, to impose themselves not only upon other religions but other cultures, and political parties which do not march under the banner of the final, normative, victorious Christ" – as Paul F. Knitter describes Sölle's view.